Surfer is a content optimization and analysis platform that helps you create high-ranking blog posts and articles.

 But Surfer goes into much more detail.
 And provides some data that I haven’t seen before.

-For example, they actually show you how many words appear above the fold on a page.
+For example, it actually shows you how many words appear above the fold on a page.

 The average number of H2 headings that appear on each page.